 - On the New VPN Connection blade, click OK at the bottom of the blade to begin creating your virtual network gateway.
 A VPN gateway can take up to 45 minutes to complete, depending on the gateway sku that you select.

 You can use either a root certificate that was generated using an enterprise solution (recommended), or you can generate a self-signed certificate.
-If you use a self-signed certificate, be sure to use the Create a self-signed root certificate for Point-to-Site connections article.
-The article contains the specific settings necessary to generate a P2S-compatible certificate.
+If you use a self-signed certificate, use the steps in the Create a self-signed root certificate for Point-to-Site connections article.
+These steps use specific settings necessary to generate a P2S-compatible certificate.

 After creating the root certificate, you export the public certificate data (not the private key) as a Base-64 encoded X.509 .cer file.
 You then upload the public certificate data from the root certificate to Azure.